rte-france/Grid2Op/docs/modeled_elements.rst

 - `storage_charge`: the state of charge of each storage unit, in MWh.
 Usage: `obs.storage_charge[sto_id]`
 - `storage_power_target`: the power that was required from the last action of the agent, in MW
 - `storage_power`: the power that is actually produced / absorbed by every storage unit.
+- `storage_bus`: for each storage unit, it gives the busbars (usually -1, 1 or 2) at which it is connected.

 Satisfied equations